rickdonato/network-automation-101/README.md

 ### VS Code based container

+**Pre-Requisites**:

+- Have [Remote-Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed.
+- And also recommended the [Docker extension](https://code.visualstudio.com/docs/azure/docker#_install-the-docker-extension) for managing the containers.

+**Procedure**:

 Using the [Visual Studio Code Editor](https://code.visualstudio.com/) you can automatically setup the docker development environment.
 You just have to do the following

-*Pre-Requisites*:

-- Have [Remote-Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed.
-- And also recommended the [Docker extension](https://code.visualstudio.com/docs/azure/docker#_install-the-docker-extension) for managing the containers.

 - Clone the repository